IsaacXen/IXRefreshableScrollView/README.md

 NSScrollView subclass with pull to refresh from top and pull to load from bottom.

+NOTE: This project is still under development, which means there are still a lot of bugs to be fixed.

 ## Installation

 Drag `IXRefrashableScrollView.swift` to your project folder.